home films tv biog news shop forum more all sites русский

 Hetty Baynes, then Ken's wife, returns again in this film about Russia using Alice in Wonderland as a framework.
 Hetty, aged 50, is Alice.

 Alice falls through a rabbit hole and floats down, with images of Russians floating by- leaders such as Khrushchev, Brezhnev, Gorbachov, Yeltsin along with cultural icons such as Tolstoy and Tchaikovsky and national hero Yuri Gagarin.
-Some of the imagery is reminiscent of early film-maker Mêliés who Ken also paid homage to in Salome's Last Dance.
+Some of the imagery is reminiscent of early film-maker Mêliés who Russell also paid homage to in Salome's Last Dance.

 The Alice in Wonderland themes continue.